ufrisk/MemProcFS/README.md

 Installing:
 ===========
 <b>Get the latest [binaries, modules and configuration files](https://github.com/ufrisk/MemProcFS/releases/latest) from the latest release.</b> Alternatively clone the repository and build from source.

-MemProcFS is dependent on the [LeechCore project](https://github.com/ufrisk/LeechCore) for memory acquisition.
-The necessary _leechcore.dll_ / _leechcore.so_ file is already pre-built and included together with the pre-built binaries.

 ## Windows
 Mounting the file system requires the <b>Dokany file system library</b> to be installed.
 Please download and install the latest version of Dokany version 2 at: https://github.com/dokan-dev/dokany/releases/latest It is recommended to download and install the <b>DokanSetup_redist</b> version.